What are some important things to know about CORE Charter School?

 - Our High School Counselor will meet personally with you and plan your life.

-- Workshops teach you how to file for FASFA, apply for grants and scholarships, prepare for placement exams, and register for concurrent college courses.
+- Workshops teach you how to file for FAFSA, apply for grants and scholarships, prepare for placement exams, and register for concurrent college courses.

 - Choose a Career Pathway and become certified or earn college credits in a technical field.
 Graduate ready to get the job you want.
 Boom!